Some facts about Gotland

 ”... an extremely distinguished example of a Northern European walled Hanseatic town which has in a unique way preserved its townscape and its highly valuable architecture, the form and function of which clearly express the importance of this human settlement.”

-Here are some reasons why studies at Uppsala University in Visby might be an interesting choice.
+Here are some reasons why studies in Visby might be and interesting choice.

 Travel to Gotland